PlasmaFAIR/fortitude/README.md

 > [!NOTE]
 > Added in v0.6.0

-Fortitude can automatically fix some lint warnings, such unnecessary `implicit none` statements, missing double-colons in variable declarations, and more.
+Fortitude can automatically fix some lint warnings, such as unnecessary `implicit none` statements, missing double-colons in variable declarations, and more.
 Just pass the `--fix` flag to `check`:

 ```console
 $ fortitude check --fix